RayHightower/RayHightower.com/_posts/2022-09-29-achieve-more-measure-the-gain.markdown

 When I first read _The Gap and the Gain_, and when I understood the concept of focusing on the Gain, I was concerned about something my father warned me about decades ago: Resting on my laurels.
 But focusing on the Gain is not about resting on laurels.
 Measuring and focusing on the Gain is a way to give ourselves energy so that we have the courage and focus to keep achieving.

 The core concept of focusing on the _GAIN_ was discovered through real-world experience with over 20,000 entrepreneurs.
-This is not theoretical; it's grounded in observation.

-### A Few Key Concepts

-Key idea from the book: If we're not regularly reminded of our GAINS, it’s easy to go into the GAP and lose hope.
-This post will discuss three concepts from the book:
+This is not theoretical.
+The authors gathered data by observing active, high-achieving entrepreneurs.

 ### Making the Boat Go Faster